awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

 A file system mount that is using a Domain Name Service \(DNS\) name fails\.
 The following code shows an example\.

 ```
-mount -t lustre file_system_dns_name@tcp:/fsx /mnt/fsx
+mount -t lustre file_system_dns_name@tcp:/mountname /mnt/fsx
-mount.lustre: mount file_system_dns_name@tcp:/fsx at /mnt/fsx failed: Input/output error Is the MGS running?
+mount.lustre: mount file_system_dns_name@tcp:/mountname at /mnt/fsx failed: Input/output error Is the MGS running?
 ```

 **Action to Take**

- Make sure that the client's VPC security groups have the correct outbound traffic rules applied, especially if you are not using the default security group, or if you have modified the default security group\.
-To learn more, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)
+ Make sure that the client's VPC security groups have the correct outbound traffic rules applied\.
+This recommendation holds true especially if you aren't using the default security group, or if you have modified the default security group\.
+For more information, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)\.

 ## Creating a File System with Data Repository Fails<a name="slr-permissions-fails"></a>